mscheltienne/meg-tests/doc/stim-pc.rst

 The stimulation PC can send triggers to the first 8 bits of the trigger interface on the main desk, ``STI102``, via a parallel port (DB-25) or via the `Chronos`_ if :ref:`stim-pc:E-Prime` is in-use.
-The triggers should last a couple of ``ms``, 10 ms is recommended.
+The triggers should last a couple of millisecond, 10 ms is recommended.
 The parallel port should be initialized to ``0`` at the beginning of the paradigm and it should be reset to ``0`` after each trigger.

 .. tab-set::